| viewpoint |

 contact Whinlatter Visitor Centre on 017687 78469.
 Unfortunately, we are currently unable to escort disabled drivers and occupants to the new viewpoint in their own vehicles, and this is likely to be the case for at least the remainder of this season.

 The principal reasons for this is that the site is remote and the road is very narrow, therefore turning is extremely difficult and there is a 200ft drop where the new viewing site is located.
-Lastly the potential for conflict between vehicles andpedestrians is much higher than at the old viewpoint.
+Lastly the potential for conflict between vehicles and pedestrians is much higher than at the old viewpoint.

 The Old Sawmill Tearoom at Dodd Wood offers an appetising selection of home baking, snacks, ice creams etc. and is open throughout the Osprey season.
 Mirehouse can be found across the road from the Old Sawmill Tearoom.
 Mirehouse, family home of the Speddings, and its grounds which include four playgrounds, a heather maze and lakeside walk, is open to visit at a reasonable charge.
 The Forestry Commission provide a network of forest walks starting from Dodd Wood car park through some huge Douglas Fir and there are stunning 360 degree views from the top of the Dodd.
 There are also access routes onto Skiddaw.
-Ask for a leaflet at the Tearoom.
-There are public toilets at the car park.
-The exhibition at Whinlatter and viewpoint at Dodd Wood are both well served by public transport so why not enjoy a relaxing day without the pressures of driving. |
+Ask for a leaflet at the Tearoom. |

 ![]() |